KerSp66zQAx/brief/README.md

 See Also
 --------

-[**Digest**] (https://addons.mozilla.org/firefox/addon/digest/), a fork of Brief 1.7a1 _"aiming to update it for the modern Firefox versions, fix the bugs still present and develop it furtherer"_.
+[**Digest**] (https://addons.mozilla.org/firefox/addon/digest/), a recent fork of Brief 1.7a1 _"aiming to update it for the modern Firefox versions, fix the bugs still present and develop it furtherer"_.